The Wisest Investment

 Most parents know that teaching their kids about money is critical to success in life, but studies show that many parents feel they lack the time, knowledge and experience to do it well.
 Add the seismic shift towards a cashless, digital society – accelerated in our post-pandemic world – and it’s easy to feel overwhelmed.

-In The Wisest Investment: Teaching Your Kids to Be Responsible, Independent and Money-Smart for Life, you will learn why teaching your kids about money is the wisest investment.
-Robin will review the consequences if you don’t, the rewards if you do and some of the challenges parents face.
+In The Wisest Investment: Teaching Your Kids to Be Responsible, Independent and Money-Smart for Life, you will learn why the wisest investment is teaching your kids about money.
+Robin will review the consequences if you don’t teach them, the rewards if you do and some of the challenges parents face.

 Then she will teach you how to raise responsible, independent, money-smart kids for life, with three east-to-implement strategies: